 Whether the sun is shining or it’s the middle of winter, you’ll find there are several accessories that will compliment your outfit for exercising.
 In warmer climates, you’ll find that running hats or sunglasses are very helpful for keeping the sun out of your eyes, and will also ensure you can see where you’re going.
 In winter, a woolly hat will help stop the cold getting to you and a neck warmer will provide warmth without getting in the way.

 Gloves are ideal for the cold and if you’re cycling, they come in handy to protect your hands from callouses and cuts.
 You should also carry a water bottle for any heavy exercise to keep yourself hydrated, which is essential for effective performance.

 You might want to have your phone with you for some music or wear a watch to keep track of your workout.
-Check out our selection of Garmin fitness trackers for inspiration.

 We mentioned that comfort and practicality should be the main focus when choosing your workout gear, but there is a purpose to wearing particular styles and colours.
 If you’re exercising in the evening when light is low, you need to make yourself visible to drivers and others you may come across.
 As a result, it’s a smart idea to wear reflective and bright colours that will grab passers-by’s attention and ensure they’re aware of your presence.
 You can do this with reflective strips, armbands and lights.

 One other benefit of wearing different colours is the way they react to the weather.
 Wearing light colours will reflect the sun and help keep you cool, which is ideal for sunny days when overheating can be a major problem.
 Darker clothing will absorb the warmth of the sun and keep you warmer in winter.